LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationAssist/RecommendationSources/setting-up-knowledge-bases.md

     The **Knowledge Bases** tab is displayed by default.

-    Once you create a knowledge base (KB) in KnowledgeAI, it is automatically discovered by Conversation Assist, so you should see your knowledge base here.
+    Once you create a knowledge base (KB) in KnowledgeAI, it is automatically discovered by Conversation Assist.
+So you should see your knowledge base here.

     <img width="700" src="img/agentassist/configkb1.png">

 2. Verify that your knowledge base is displayed.
 If it isn't, consult the troubleshooting information [here](conversation-assist-troubleshooting.html).

-    {: .important}
-    The articles in the knowledge base will not be recommended as answers in conversations until you also **assign one or more skills** to the knowledge base.
+    Your knowledge base doesn't have any assigned skills yet, so its **Status** is initially set to "Off."
+For the articles therein to be recommended as answers, you must assign one or more skills **and** change the **Status**.

 3. Assign one or more skills to the knowledge base:
     1. Beside the knowledge base, click the <img style="width:25px" src="img/agentassist/icon_managesource.png"> (Manage source) icon.